apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sega considering Netflix-like game subscription service**
+**Durbin uses new report to accuse Justices Thomas and Alito of violating disclosure laws**

-You can read more about it [here](https://www.bbc.com/news/articles/ckgnj7e8028o).
+You can read more about it [here](https://www.cnn.com/2024/12/21/politics/durbin-report-thomas-alito-disclosure-laws-supreme-court/index.html).

 ## Requirements
 - Python 3.8